mamedev/docs/source/advanced/hlsl.rst

 While most arcade machines used a 4:3 ratio display (or 3:4 for vertically oriented monitors like Pac-Man), it's difficult to find a consumer display that is 4:3 at this point.
 The good news is that that extra space on the sides isn't wasted.
 Many arcade cabinets used bezel artwork around the main display, and should you have the necessary artwork files, MAME will display that artwork.
 Turn the artwork view to Cropped for best results.

-Some older LCD displays used a native resolution of 1280x1024, which is a 5:4 aspect ratio.
-There's not enough extra space to display artwork, and you'll end up with some very slight pillarboxing, but the results will be on-par with a 4:3 monitor.
+Some older LCD displays used a native resolution of 1280x1024 and were a 5:4 aspect ratio.
+There's not enough extra space to display artwork, and you'll end up with some very slight pillarboxing, but the results will be still be good and on-par with a 4:3 monitor.

 Getting Started with HLSL